popdynamite5511/2craft/README.md

 If you don't know how to run the game, check the README.txt file inside the game's folder after downloading the newest version from the Releases.

 For a bit of a challenge, I'm currently making this game without any Python addons, just to see how far I can push the built in Python features.

-Join my discord for help, or if you want to suggest things that I could add to this game. https://discord.gg/weX9e4v3Pa